aitch0083/aitch0083.github.io/_posts/2016-12-11-why-do-i-do-this.markdown

 > From the very deep of the sea.
 > Its name is Kraken, help me with defeating the monster in me.

 Okay, it's just a small project for me to keep me busy and from thinking too much.
-The goal is very simple, everyday I create a post to show the process of solving the problem in building the CMS with [kraken.js](http://krakenjs.com/).
+The goal is very simple, I create posts to show the process of solving the problems in building the CMS with [kraken.js](http://krakenjs.com/).
 I am not trying to show people how cool or awesome I am in this field.
 I am not, in the matter of fact, I am pretty lame in this field.
 Yes, it's a therapy for me.

 I hope this processing of writing down what's in my mind can put the depression and anxiety in peace.
 As my wife told me: one step a time.
 So here is how I am gonna archive the goal: